The Plan

 Official DOT Documents

 These are the primary sources.
 NYC DOT has been studying Grand Army Plaza since 2022, and the design phase is happening now.
+See the DOT Grand Army Plaza project page for the latest.

 The CPSD Study